-The Area of Concentration includes 33 credits which must be chosen from the social sciences.
+The Area of Concentration includes 33 credits which must be chosen from social sciences/history.
 The Concentration includes at least three subject areas.
 Twelve credits must be earned in one subject area.
 A maximum of 18 credits may be earned in any one subject area in order to have a balanced interdisciplinary Concentration.

 - B. Area of Study Single Subject Area of Study.
-The Area of Study includes 33 credits in one subject area. - III.
-Free Electives......27
+The Area of Study includes 33 credits in one subject area.

-The following is a list of approved Social Sciences Areas of Study:
+The following is a list of approved Areas of Study:

+Social Sciences

 Anthropology

-Criminal Justice

 Economics

 History

 Labor Studies

 Political Science

 Psychology

 Sociology

-Information on the Bachelor of Arts degree in the Humanities Natural Sciences/Mathematics Area of Study may be found on page 64.
+Information on the Bachelor of Arts degree in the in the Humanities Natural Sciences/ Mathematics Area of Study may be found on page 64.